rweigel/stats/python.md

 ## Parsing Custom Time Strings

-Quite often, one will have a list of time strings that need to be converted into a <code>datetime</code> object.
-The <code>datetime</code> module does not know how to do this unless the string is in the standard ISO 8601 format.
+Quite often, one will have a list of time strings that need to be converted into a `datetime` object.
+The `datetime` module does not know how to do this unless the string is in the standard ISO 8601 format.
 However, most date and time strings you will encounter are not in this standard format.
 (The Pandas library has a function that can guess the format.)

 ```Python
 from datetime import datetime